Gatecrasher53/echoscraper/README.rst

 Echoscraper
 =============

-Echoscraper is used to automatically download and categorize lectures from Echo360.org.
-State is maintained between runs through the use of a register file which keeps track of what files have been downloaded, and contains the metadata required to uniquely identify each file, on disk and online.
+Echoscraper is used to automatically download and categorize *your* lectures from Echo360.org.
+State is maintained between runs through the use of a register file which keeps track of what files have been downloaded.
+It is written in **Python 3**

+Scraping lecture metadata from Echo360:

 .. image:: doc/scraper.png
     :alt: Example of echoscraper scraping Echo360.
     :width: 100%
     :align: center

+Downloading video files from Echo360:

 .. image:: /doc/downloader.png
     :alt: Example of echoscraper downloading.